ethereum/ethereum-org-website/src/content/smart-contracts/index.md

 sidebar: true
 ---

-Smart contracts turn the terms of an agreement into computer code that executes when the contract terms are met.
+# Introduction to smart contracts {#introduction-to-smart-contracts}

-A smart contract is a computer program that often follows an "if this then that" logic, which means they behave exactly as programmed and are resistant to participants' reneging on the terms of the contract.
-They are the fundamental building blocks of Ethereum's application layer.
+Smart contract are the fundamental building blocks of Ethereum's application layer.
+They are computer programs stored on the blockchain that follow "if this then that" logic, and are guaranteed to execute according to the rules defined by its code, which cannot be changed once created.

 Nick Szabo coined the term "smart contract".
 In 1994, he wrote [an introduction to the concept](https://www.fon.hum.uva.nl/rob/Courses/InformationInSpeech/CDROM/Literature/LOTwinterschool2006/szabo.best.vwh.net/smart.contracts.html), and in 1996 he wrote [an exploration of what smart contracts could do](https://www.fon.hum.uva.nl/rob/Courses/InformationInSpeech/CDROM/Literature/LOTwinterschool2006/szabo.best.vwh.net/smart_contracts_2.html).